gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-buildui.md

 2. Add the *content panel*

-    * Add a container for our Todo Items.
+    * Add a container for our todo items.

             <g:HTMLPanel>
                ...